-Established in the 1960s, the Commission was responsible for reviewing and recommending that the Board of Supervisors approve cable television franchise applications filed with the County.
+The Commission was responsible for reviewing and recommending that the Board of Supervisors approve cable television franchise applications filed with the County.
 Once a cable operator was franchised, the Commission made sure that franchised operators followed all terms of their agreements.
-While that still holds true for current County franchise agreements, the California Public Utilities Commission now awards any new franchise agreements to video providers.
-Once the County’s current franchise agreements expire, video providers must also apply for new licenses with the PUC.
-The Commission will continue to monitor customer service issues.
+Under new state law, Cable Television Operators are now called video providers.
+Under new state law, video providers are licensed by the California Public Utilities Commission ( www.cpuc.ca.gov ) phone 800-649-7570.

 Cable Franchise Administrator

 Again Customers living in a City (such as the City of San Diego) should contact the cable office in that city.
 Contact information should be printed on the customer's cable television bill.